-US unemployment claims soar to 3.3 million, quadruple previous record
+3.3 million seek US jobless aid, nearly 5 times earlier high

 The economic deterioration has been swift.
 As recently as February, the unemployment rate was at a 50-year low of 3.5%.
 And the economy was growing steadily if modestly.
 Yet by the April-June quarter of the year, some economists think the economy will shrink at its steepest annual pace ever — a contraction that could reach 30%.

-Many people who have lost jobs in recent days have been unable to file for unemployment aid because state websites and phone systems have been overwhelmed by a crush of applicants and have frozen up.
-That logjam suggests that Thursday's report on filings for unemployment benefits actually understates the magnitude of job cuts last week.
+In its report Thursday, the Labor Department said 3.283 million people applied for unemployment benefits last week, up from 282,000 during the previous week.
+Many people who have lost jobs in recent weeks, though, have been unable to file for unemployment aid because state websites and phone systems have been overwhelmed by a crush of applicants and have frozen up.

+That logjam suggests that Thursday's report actually understates the magnitude of job cuts last week.
+So does the fact that workers who are not on company payrolls — gig workers, free-lancers, the self-employed — aren't currently eligible for unemployment benefits even though in many cases they're no longer able to earn money.

-With layoffs surging, a significant expansion of unemployment benefits for the millions who will lose jobs as a result of the coronavirus outbreak was included in an economic relief bill nearing final approval in Congress.
+With layoffs surging, a significant expansion of unemployment benefits was included in an economic relief bill nearing final approval in Congress.
 One provision in the bill would provide an extra $600 a week on top of the unemployment aid that states provide.
-Another would extend 13 additional weeks of benefits beyond the six months of jobless aid that most states offer.
+Another provision would supply 13 additional weeks of benefits beyond the six months of jobless aid that most states offer.
+The new legislation would also extend unemployment benefits, for the first time, to gig workers and others who are not on company payrolls.

 Separate legislation passed last week provides up to $1 billion to states to enhance their ability to process claims.
 But that money will take time to be disbursed.

+In the United States, the jump in applications for benefits is playing out in states across the country.
+In California, claims for unemployment benefits more than tripled last week to 187,000.
+In New York, they rose by a factor of five to 80,334.
+Nationwide, about 2.25% of the entire workforce applied for jobless aid last week.
+In Nevada, the figure was 6.8%, in Rhode Island 7.5%.

+Gov. Gavin Newsom said 1 million claims for unemployment benefits had been filed in California since March 13.
+Many of those applications were likely filed this week, suggesting that next week's report could show an even bigger number of claims.

-Jessy Morancy of Hollywood, Florida, was laid off Friday from her job as a wheelchair attendant and customer service agent at Fort Lauderdale Airport.
-Morancy, 29, called the state unemployment office Monday to try to file for unemployment benefits but encountered just a recorded message telling her to call back later.
+In Florida, Jessy Morancy of Hollywood was laid off last week from her job as a wheelchair attendant and customer service agent at Fort Lauderdale Airport.
+Morancy, 29, called the state unemployment office on Monday to try to file for unemployment benefits but encountered just a recorded message telling her to call back later.

 She was also concerned that even a full unemployment benefit of $275 a week would be less than half of what she earned at her job and insufficient to provide for her children, ages 10 and 7.